- Brooder container (absolutely no glass)

 We recommend preparing a brooding area for your chicks the 24-48 hrs before they arrive to ensure that everything is working correctly and the temperature is regulated.

 We guarantee live arrival.
 If any chicks appear weak or did not make the trip, please contact us immediately so that we can note your account and give you some additional tips.
-Avoid handling the chicks too much or playing with them the first 2 days so they have time to become comfortable with their surroundings.
+Avoid handling the chicks too much or playing with them for the first 2 days so they have time to become comfortable with their surroundings.

 On average you should provide 16 square feet space per 32 chicks to start.
 (1/2 square feet per bird) Please keep in mind the space that will be used for the lamp, waterer, and feeder.
 There should be space for the chicks to move away from the heat if they get too warm.
 As the chicks grow you will need more room for them.
 For grown birds, you need 3-4 square feet per bird.